Year ended 31 July 2024

 Conclusions relating to going concern

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group’s and College’s ability to continue as a going concern for a period of at least twelve months from the date on which the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group’s and University’s ability to continue as a going concern for a period of at least twelve months from the date on which the financial statements are authorised for issue.

 In auditing the financial statements, we have concluded that the Council’s use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+However, because not all future events or conditions can be predicted, this conclusion is not a guarantee as to the group’s and University’s ability to continue as a going concern.

 Our responsibilities and the responsibilities of the Council with respect to going concern are described in the relevant sections of this report.